Hiltpoltstein Castle: Architecture

 Below the castle, on a plateau, is the pfleger mansion from the early 17th century (north wing, Am Schlosshof 4), which housed the offices and courtrooms of the Hiltpoltstein Pflegamt until 1806.
 The inner courtyard is reached via the archway of the pfleger castle.
 Here there is a second, east, wing in front of the castle rock.
-This 'modern' building (c.f. copper plate by Johann Alexander Böner) with its southwards-oriented gable was added in the second half of the 17th century, it was here on the upper storey that the pfleger had his residence.
+This 'modern' building (cf. copper plate by Johann Alexander Böner) with its southwards-oriented gable was added in the second half of the 17th century, it was here on the upper storey that the pfleger had his residence.
 The house opposite, with a gable roof, dates to the 17th century (Am Schlosshof 6) and was first described, erroneously, as the Neues Schloss ("New Palace") on a copper plate by Christoph Melchior Roth.
 This name was, however, constantly used by locals to refer to the pfleger house in contrast to the castle (the Altes Schloss or "Old Palace").
 To the southwest the courtyard was bounded by a low extension off the chancel to St. Matthew's Church, and, even on the copper plates by Johann Alexander Böner of 1696 and 1699, a surrounding wall can be made out east of the church.
 Thanks to this enclosing wall, this courtyard was used by the village population as a fortification during the course of several sieges in the Thirty Years' War.
 Since the 19th century, a small house has stood on the southern side of the courtyard (Am Schlosshof 8).

 The only approach to the castle runs through the gateway in the 'new' pfleger house.
 A passageway, which has several embrasures and smoke exhaust holes facing south, runs on the right hand side on the level to the stables.
 The building to the south with the hip roof was last remodelled in 1712 as the date over the entrance indicates.
 The hall was also used to stable coaches and is appropriately decorated with a cross vaulted ceiling and surrounding ornamentation.
 The beginning of the ascent to the castle which is in the same direction, leads up to a terrace at the top of the first flight of steps.
 From here there is a descent to a rather, lower terrace with the zwinger, whilst the route to the castle continues to the left up a further flight of steps.